 These three standard terms may be a bit confusing for the average crypto user.
-To some, they are all some fees that are necessary on the blockchain network.
+To some, they are all fees necessary on the blockchain network.
 While this may be true in some ways, mining rewards, transaction fees, and staking rewards have distinct differences in how they are obtained and their roles in the ecosystem.

 That said, these three concepts are some of the significant ways through which developers and crypto enthusiasts can make money on blockchains.
 Moreover, all three methods provide an opportunity for active and passive income, so you will find one that works for you.